Trastevere quarter

 space is a restaurant, a pizzeria, a "piano-bar", a bookshop

-with attached a cosy bar.
+with attached a cozy bar.
 In July there is a characteristic popular

-festival, much attended by tourists and Roman alike, called "Festa
+festival, much attended by tourists and Romans alike, called "Festa

-de Noantri", which means in Roman slang "Festival for
+de Noantri", which means in Roman dialect "Festival for

 Ourselves".